ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 {: #create-api-key}
 {: step}

-Verify that you have an {{site.data.keyword.cloud_notm}} API key. `ibmcloud_api_key` is the value required for the variable.
+Verify that you have an {{site.data.keyword.cloud_notm}} API key. `ibmcloud_api_key` is the value required for this variable.
 For more information, see [Creating an API key](/docs/account?topic=account-userapikey&interface=ui#create_user_key).

 ## Create an SSH key
 {: #create-ssh-key}
 {: step}

 Make sure that you have an SSH key that you can use for authentication and that it is uploaded to {{site.data.keyword.vpc_short}}.
 The {{site.data.keyword.spectrum_full}} deployable architecture supports either RSA or Ed 25519 key types.
 This key is used to log in to all VSIs that you create.
-Make sure that you use the same key types in an LSF cluster (for example, deploy management and compute nodes with the same key). `ssh_keys` is the value required for the variable.
+Make sure that you use the same key types in an LSF cluster (for example, deploy management and compute nodes with the same key). `ssh_keys` is the value required for this variable.
 For more information about creating SSH keys, see [SSH keys](/docs/vpc?topic=vpc-ssh-keys).

 ## Generate the remote IP to access Spectrum LSF cluster
 {: #generate-remote-ip}